spcourse/shakespeare/shakespeare-short/contents.md

 ## Goal

-For this module you're just going to dip your toes in the water: You're going create a vocabulary profile for Shakespeare texts.
+For this module you're just going to dip your toes in the water: You're going to create a vocabulary profile for Shakespeare texts.
 So, we want to create a list of scored words, where the score reflects how typical the word is for Shakespeare.
 The idea is that this list of scored words could then later be used to identify Shakespearean writing, but that's beyond the scope of this assignment.

 ### The data